Ndoni-Nkosi/YouTube_API/README.md

 ## Recommendations
+- Glory should try to upload more videos during the BBM seasons as there is a positive relationship between the total number of uploads and total views.
+More uploads result in more views.
+This will in turn increase he viewer base during those seasons.

 Conclusion:
 - It looks like Glory's subscribers and non-subscribers seem to enjoy and engage more on BBN seasons compared to BBM seasons.
 BBN seasons have more views that BBM.
 All BBM seasons didn't perform well, but only when BB Titans was introduced then views increased, which could prove that the Nigerian audience is greater than the South African audience on Glory's channel.
 - or just simply that the audience prefers BB shows where there are Nigerain contestants
 - There is a positive realtionship in the title of the video and how many views it will get
 - There is no relationship (correlation) between the length of the video and views

 Recommendations:
 There's a lesser audience watching BBM review videos compared to BBN review videos.